cceremuga/arduino-temperature-sd-card-logger/README.md

-Arduino SD Card Temperture Logger
+Arduino Temperature SD Card Logger
 =========

-This project logs an analog temperture sensor connected to an Arduino Uno compatible board to an attached SD card.
+This project logs an analog temperture sensor connected to an Arduino Uno compatible board to an attached SD / Micro SD card.

 Legal stuff
 -----------